anmalara/monox_fit/note_models.md

          - Add variation from the statistical uncertainty
          - Add (quadratic) function to model the statistical uncertainty
    - Return everything as `Category` called `ewk_wjets` and specify it is dependant on `WZ` transfer factor of previous `ewk_zjets` category

+# What are `Category`, `Channel` and `Bin` doing?

+## `Category`

+## `Channel`

+A `Channel` object holds:
+   - A transfer factor (ratio of yields from two different processes)
+   - an input and an output `RooWorkspace` containting nuisances
+   - A name, and some IDs to link to `Category` and `Bin`

+And two methods are defined to add:
+   - a nuisances that applies on all bins (normalization?)
+   - a shape nuisance (quadratic or lognorm, I think we only use quadratic)

+The model construction script run create different channels and add relevent nuisances for veto, JES/JER, theory systematics as well as statistical uncertainties

+## `Bin`

+bin content of transfer factor, edges, id of category and control region Bin.cr holds the full `Channel` object